camerondurham/ch/README.md

 <br>

-`ch` is a command-line interface for using Docker containers as development environment.
-The tool provides a simple Docker interface to manage multiple containerized development environments.
-Like the `docker exec -it`, the CLI has a shell environment.
+`ch` is a command-line interface for using Docker containers as development environment and easily enter and exit a container shell to compile and debug code.
+The tool provides a simple Docker interface to manage configuration for multiple environments in a `~/.ch.yaml` (macOS/Linux) or `%userprofile%\.ch.yaml` (windows) file.
+`ch` mimics the the `docker exec -it` command for its shell environment and supports the same but not all flags as docker or docker-compose.

 This was designed to generalize how we develop C++ code in CSCI 104 to be portable enough to use whichever Docker container you choose.
 Of course, this project would not be possible without the reference of [docker/cli](https://github.com/docker/cli) for examples of how to use the Docker Engine API.